Othernet-Project/librarian/docs/source/developers/components_exports.rst

 that it *is* possible to step on other component's assets/templates/databases if you are not careful, as members are not namespaced.
-For example, if component A has a template named 'foo', and component B also has that template, the last component's template will always take precendece and override any previously found templates of the same name.
+For example, if component A has a template named 'foo', and component B also has that template, the last component's template will always take precedence and override any previously found templates of the same name.
 Also, keep in mind that overriding templates in this way *intentionally* is also a bad idea, as the override order is an implementation detail that may change in future without notice.